-- In addition to extra résumés and your list of references, bring a pen and small notebook with you.
+- Bring a pen, small notebook, extra resumes, and a list of references.
 Conceal the notebook in your briefcase or other business-like bag.
 Use it to jot down information the interviewer may give you, such as additional people for you to contact.
 Use discretion in taking out your notebook as it is not proper to take notes during the interview.
 Many candidates do not routinely carry a notebook but I strongly recommend you do.
 It is quite embarrassing to have to ask the employer for writing materials.
 It conveys the message that you are not always prepared.

 - Immediately after the interview, use your notebook to write down everything you can remember about what transpired.
 This will help you in subsequent interactions with this employer as well as with general interview preparedness.

-- As much as possible, control your body language.
+- Control your body language as much as possible.
 Smile as frequently as is appropriate.
 Be aware of your facial expressions, leg movements, and shoulder hunches.
 Sit up straight in your chair and concentrate on your posture.
 Look alert and interested at all times.
 Show that you can be a wide-awake intelligent listener as well as a good talker.
 Maintain good eye contact.
 Feel free to use your hands to express yourself.
 Avoid nervous habits such as playing with rings, touching your hair, or tapping your foot.

 You MUST learn as much as you can about the company/organization you are interviewing with prior to your interview.
 It is not enough to have a general idea of what they do-you should plan on doing some true investigative work.
-You will use your research during the course of the interview to show the employer that you know something about their organization.
+During the course of the interview show the employer you know something about their organization.
 If you can offer a sincere compliment about their products or services, do so.
-Your research will also help you field any questions specifically designed to see if you have taken such an initiative.
+Your research will also help you answer any questions specifically asked to see if you have taken such an initiative.